BIOS1140/BIOS1140.github.io/docs/Exercise7.md

 Pi <- sum(Pi_ij)/np
 ```

 You can compare this to the calculations in Chapter 7 of the textbook - as they are essentially identical.
-So what we have here is the average number of nucleotide differences between our three sequences.
+What we have here is the average number of nucleotide differences between our three sequences.
 This is *not* standardised to the sequence length (i.e., $\Pi$, not $\pi$), so we need to do that next.

 ```r